vasilsaroka/TBpack/README.md

    to get informaiton on the usage of `Hamiltonian` core fucntion.

    For a flawless start, you can use our Cloud based demo examples.
-Download [ExamplesDemo.nb](https://www.wolframcloud.com/obj/vasil.saroka/TBpack/Demo/ExamplesDemo.nb) with examples and follow the instruction inside
+Download [ExamplesDemo.nb](https://www.wolframcloud.com/obj/vasil.saroka/TBpack/Demo/ExamplesDemo.nb) with examples and follow the instruction inside.